9 Irresistibly Good Kimchi Fried Rice Balls You’ll Love

 🍳 Prepare the Kimchi Rice Mixture

-3. Bread the Rice Balls: Roll each rice ball in flour, then dip into the beaten eggs, and finally coat with panko breadcrumbs.
-For an extra crispy texture, repeat the egg and panko steps.
+Roll each kimchi fried rice ball in flour, dip in egg, and coat with breadcrumbs.
+For an extra crispy finish, repeat the egg and breadcrumb steps.

 🧮 Nutrition Score & Health Benefits